 We’re advising farmers and giving them the tools they need to implement these practices globally, in partnership with external stakeholders such as academics, policy makers and soil experts.
 Together, we’re assessing the best ways to make soil more productive, selecting the most promising projects, and tailoring them to local conditions and then getting them under way with the help of local farmers.

-The Soil dataset shows aggregated hectares of farmland reported between 2013 and 2017 that benefit from soil conservation practices established in collaboration with Syngenta.
+The Soil dataset shows aggregated hectares of farmland reported since 2013 that benefit from soil conservation practices established in collaboration with Syngenta.
 The dataset also includes a description of the project objectives.
 The number of hectares of benefited farmland are tracked locally through in-field assessments, documented, and reported by project managers.

 Data and Resources